NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/windows_guides/_ONNX_PTQ_guide.rst

 ModelOpt-Windows Quantization
 -----------------------------

-The TensorRT Model Optimizer - Windows is designed to create optimized ONNX models for DirectML and TensorRT* backends.
+The Model Optimizer - Windows is designed to create optimized ONNX models for DirectML and TensorRT* backends.

 **Supported Techniques**: